 Maturity, solidity and trusty old conservatism are all things that you'd associate with the Volkswagen Polo.
 You wouldn’t think virtues like that would sell a supermini – a part of the new car market fuelled by fashionable style and colourful originality.

-But they’re exactly the virtues that continue to sell one of the class’s longest-established entrants, and make the Polo a permanent feature of both the segment’s top sales ranks and of Autocar’s road test top five.
+But they’re exactly the virtues that continue to sell one of the class’s longest-established entrants, and make the Volkswagen a permanent feature of both the segment’s top sales ranks and of Autocar’s road test top five.

 And that pretty neatly sums up what Volkswagen has tried to offer with this current version: all the positive attributes of the Golf, just in a smaller, more affordable package.
-The derivative styling and bigger dimensions are designed to make the Polo feel even more mature, while the Scirocco-inspired nose and lights add the merest touch of flair.
+The derivative styling and bigger dimensions are designed to make the Polo feel even more mature, while the Volkswagen Scirocco-inspired nose and lights add the merest touch of flair.

 The next generation Polo looks to build on that concept, with it expected to be larger and lighter than the current generation and it will only be available as a five-door car.
 It is also the first car of the VW group to built on the new MQB A0 chassis layout which will also be used as the underpinnings of the next Audi A1, Seat Ibiza and Skoda Fabia.